-Adi Pollack - A Developer of Edible Tableware
+Adi Pollack - Edible Tableware

-An Entrepreneur of a range of tableware made from edible materials - A tasty, fun venture, with an environmental & social agenda
+A developer of a range of tableware made from edible materials - A tasty, fun venture, with an environmental & social agenda

 Sometimes there are ventures that enter your heart as soon as you become acquainted with them, such as the venture of Adi Polak, an entrepreneur and developer of innovative food products.
 36 years old, single mother of Ari.